Getting diagnosed with chronic myeloid leukaemia (CML)

 Seeing your GP when you have symptoms of CML

+You usually start by seeing your GP if you have symptoms.
 Find out what happens when you see your GP and how to get the most out of your appointment.

-Referral to a specialist for symptoms of CML
+Referral to a chronic myeloid leukaemia (CML) specialist

 Tests for chronic myeloid leukaemia (CML)